wookiehangover/underscore.deferred/readme.md

 So far, there's only 1 substantial difference between the jQuery API and underscore.deffered's.
-This may change in the future as new or divergent functionality is tested out, but rest assured that all differences will be called out here (and will have proper test coverage :-).
+This may change in the future as new or divergent functionality is tested out, but rest assured that all differences will be called out here (and will have proper test coverage.)

 ###_.when